Choosing the Right ERP System for Your Mid-Market Company: Horizontal vs. Vertical

 Key Characteristics:

-Faster deployment: Pre-configured modules reduce implementation time.
+Faster deployment: Pre-configured modules shorten implementation time.

 Pros:

-Reduces the need for custom development.
+Minimizes the need for customization.

 Cons:

-Less flexible outside its target vertical.
+Less adaptable for industries outside its target market.

-Limited cross-industry applicability if your business expands.
+Limited cross-industry applicability if your business grows.

 Examples: